Victor Herman: Move to Russia

+Arrest and imprisonment

 Soviet authorities asked Herman to sign the World Record documents which included a blank space for citizenship which Herman filled in as "U.S.A."
 After continually refusing to change it to the U.S.S.R., he was arrested in 1938 for "counter-revolutionary activities" and spent a year in a local prison that included brutal tortures: he had to sit on a bench 18 hours a day unmoving and nonspeaking facing a door, he was beaten in his kidneys every night for 52 days straight, he was thrown into a cell with violent criminals who tried to kill him, and he received almost no food, among other things.
 Most of his fellow cellmates during this period died from similar deprivations.
 Herman believed his youth and strength saved him.

 Herman was then sentenced to 10 years of hard labor in a Siberian gulag where he suffered extreme hardships including beatings, starvation, torture, and severe freezing temperatures.
 He survived by various means, such as eating rats which thrived on the frozen corpses which littered the camp.
 He was briefly released from the Gulag system in 1948, but was required to stay in Siberia as an exile as part of his parole agreement.
 However, he broke his parole when he married a local Russian woman, Galina, who then had a baby girl, Svetlana.
 He was re-interned, but this time his wife and child were allowed to live with him under less severe conditions.
 The death of Stalin in 1953 brought improved conditions for Gulag inmates.

+Release

 In 1956, Soviet authorities claimed they had no file on Victor Herman, as if he had never been a prisoner, and he was free to leave Siberia but not Russia.
 Herman spent the next 20 years moving with his family to various locations in the USSR taking odd jobs as a boxing instructor, English-language teacher and farmer on a collective.
 Through it all he never gave up hope of returning to the United States.

 In 1976, after nearly a decade of filing applications with Soviet authorities who refused to recognize his American citizenship, he was allowed to return to the US.
 Galina, his two daughters and his mother-in-law soon followed him.

 Herman's mother died in Russia in the early 1930s, his father died there in the 1950s and his brother Leo died in Russia in 1974 after committing suicide.
 His sister remained in Russia for the rest of her life, she married a Russian and had a career as a pathologist.
 In 1978, Herman filed a $10 million lawsuit against Ford Motor Co. for all of the hardships which he had suffered, but the suit was unresolved at the time of his death.
 The memoir of his experiences, Coming Out of the Ice (1979) was ghostwritten by Gordon Lish.
-The book later became a TV movie in 1982 starring John Savage, Willie Nelson and Ben Cross.
+The book later became a TV movie, Coming Out of the Ice, in 1982 starring John Savage, Willie Nelson and Ben Cross.